Missouri Vaccine Injury Lawyer

 Vaccine Court Claims –

-Attorney Tyson Mutrux describes in this video whether you can receive compensation if you received the vaccine outside the U.S.
+Attorney Tyson Mutrux explains whether you can seek compensation through vaccine court if you were vaccinated outside the U.S.

 Vaccine Court Claims – What Medical Records You Need to Submit

 Hi!
 Tyson Mutrux here with the Mutrux Law Firm.
-Now as I’ve discussed in other videos, if you’re gonna file a claim through the vaccine court, you need to submit certain medical records.
-In this video, what I want to do is I want to go through what medical records you need to submit to receive compensation if they’re available.
-If they’re not available, you need to tell the vaccine court why they are not available.
-So here’s the list.
+If you’re filing a claim through the vaccine court, you must submit specific medical records.
+In this video, I’ll walk you through what you need to provide to receive compensation.
+If certain records aren’t available, you must explain why to the vaccine court.
+Here’s the list:

 VACCINE COURT CLAIMS – FILING FEES